slinkydeveloper/flink/docs/content/docs/dev/configuration/overview.md

 is that the Flink core dependencies that are added to the application's JAR file clash with some of your own dependency versions (which is normally avoided through inverted classloading).

-**Note on IntelliJ:** To make the applications run within IntelliJ IDEA, it is necessary to tick the `Include dependencies with "Provided" scope` box in the run configuration.
-If this option is not available (possibly due to using an older IntelliJ IDEA version), then a workaround is to create a test that calls the application's `main()` method.

 ## Which dependencies do you need?